 If you’re on a mission to eat cleaner, then you need to do more than just buy organic vegetables.
 You also need to make sure your animal products are clean, too.

-Unless you make sure to buy 100 percent grass-finished beef, which is hard to find, you’re likely consuming antibiotics, growth hormones and other dangerous additives that are found in conventionally-raised meat.
+Unless you’re buying 100% grass-finished beef, which is hard to find, you may be consuming antibiotics, growth hormones and other dangerous additives.

 As ketogenic enthusiasts, we were intrigued by the clean sources of meat at ButcherBox and the convenience of having it delivered to you.